About Graeme

 Berlin Arc

-Graeme has travelled Europe and North America, the Caribbean, made a quick stop-over in some Japanese Airports before heading south to do some island hoping and snorkelling in the east Pacific.
-Currently has plans are for travels to the other “A” continents Africa, Asia, and Australia (and New Zealand).
+Graeme has traveled Europe and North America, the Caribbean, made a quick stop-over in some Japanese Airports before heading south to do some island hoping and snorkeling in the east Pacific.
+Currently has plans are for travels to the other “A” continents Africa, Asia, and Australia (and New Zealand) assuming I ever get over Europe.

 Graeme also loves to snorkel and does so whenever a trip has the opportunity.
-He tends to prefer smaller P&S cameras for water activities, they are light and easy to swim with at the same time less expensive to replace if something does go wrong under the sea.
+He tends to prefer smaller P&S cameras for water activities, they are light and easy to swim with at the same time less expensive to replace if something does go wrong under the sea; and currently sports a Lumix T5S for that purpose.

 Picture of a Fish and Coral